ouspg/CryptoCourse/Week8Exercises/README.md

 In the case of problems or when you stop using the proxy, you can reset iptables with command `iptables -t nat -F`.
 Note that this will also remove prior custom modifications.

-If endless circulation seems to happen when running the proxy code, make sure that group changes are activated (run `id` command and see if you are part of `tlstesting` group and it is primary group.)
+If endless circulation seems to happen when running the proxy code, make sure that group changes are activated (run `id` command and see if you are part of `tlstesting` group and that is primary group.)

 #### Goal

 The great starting point for getting to know how TLS packets are handled on byte level, is [this website](https://tls.ulfheim.net/).
 And Wikipedia...

 Your main goal is to identify supported TLS versions and ciphers from data analysis, finally dropping connections in such a way, that client will establish connection with lower TLS version than it supports with the target server.
-In practice, this is only few lines of *correct* code.
+In practice, this is not that many lines of *correct* code.

+You can further modify proxy code to only alter the target server traffic.

 #### Target

-Use server <server> as your target.
+Use server https://tlstest.rahtiapp.fi as your target.
 What is the lowest supported TLS/SSL version?

+Server does not use `TLS_FALLBACK_SCSV` mechanism to prevent downgrading.
+However, you might need to use specific client anyway to be able to accept TLSv1 connections.
+Virtual machine has Docker installed, if you need some really old versions for some cases.

 ### Task 4.2.
 Downgrade attack and existing vulnerabilities